Saudi Arabian cuisine: Beverages

 Sobia is a cold drink usually made in the Hijaz but now available all over Saudi Arabia, especially during Ramadan.
 It is made from a light fermented mixture of barley/brown bread, date palm sap, herbs and spices.
 It may be either white or colored depending on the flavor.

+Regional dishes

+In January 2024, the Saudi Culinary Commission, which operates under the Ministry of Culture, announced the regional dishes of Saudi Arabia's 13 regions.
+The following is a list containing Saudi Arabia's regional dishes:

 Fast-food and chain restaurants

 Chain restaurants have been slow to gain ground in Saudi Arabia, yet are steadily becoming a part of the local cuisine.
 Although chain restaurants only account for 25% of sales in the service industry, chains have seen far more growth than independent players in recent years.
 Al Baik, a chain focused on the sale of broasted fried chicken, has led the charge as far as Saudi-owned chains go, and has expanded operations into several neighboring gulf states.

 Islamic dietary laws

 Islamic dietary laws forbid the eating of pork and the drinking of alcoholic beverages.
 This law is enforced throughout Saudi Arabia.
 According to Islamic law, animals must be butchered in a halal way and blessed before they can be eaten.

-According to the Saudi Arabian cultural mission, "guests are served hot coffee and dates as a symbol of generosity and hospitality.
-The same practice is carried out in the month of Ramadan.
-Muslims in Saudi Arabia break their fast with dates, water and Arabian coffee.
-The caffeine in the coffee and the carbohydrates and iron in dates nourishes the fasting person with a lot of energy.
-This helps them perform the Tarawih held in the evenings during Ramadan."